tensorflow/community/rfcs/20191016-dlpack-support.md

 ## Objective

-This document proposes the adoption of dlpack (https://github.com/dmlc/dlpack) as way of passing tensor data to other frameworks without leaving the GPU and without a copy per [24453](https://github.com/tensorflow/tensorflow/issues/24453).  dlpack is a community effort to define a common tensor data structure that can be shared by different frameworks. dlpack is currently supported by cuPy, cuDF, DGM, TGL, PyTorch, and MxNet.
+This document proposes the adoption of dlpack (https://github.com/dmlc/dlpack) as way of passing tensor data to other frameworks without leaving the GPU and without a copy per [24453](https://github.com/tensorflow/tensorflow/issues/24453).  dlpack is a community effort to define a common tensor data structure that can be shared by different frameworks. dlpack is currently supported by cuPy, cuDF, DGL, TGL, PyTorch, and MxNet.

 The interoperability of dlpack would allow for fast on-GPU communication between TensorFlow and these frameworks opening up a wide range of use cases outlined below.
 It would further enable \_\_cuda_array_interface\_\_ interoperability through cuPy/cuDF which support both methods providing a way to transfer data to Numba, PyArrow and other frameworks that have adopted that method, although [a similar request has been made to support that method of interoperability](https://github.com/tensorflow/tensorflow/issues/29039) and ideally both would be supported.